-What affects could the proposed tax changes have on divorced clients?
+What affects could the proposed tax changes have on divorced couples?

 While there is still a lot of unknowns surrounding the proposed tax changes, we wanted to share with you some of the ways that it could affect our divorcing clients.